 Spiro Rombotis, President and Chief Executive Officer.
-On March 20, 2008, we entered into a three-year employment agreement with Mr. Spiro Rombotis, effective January 1, 2008, which agreement was most recently renewed as of January 1, 2021, such renewal to be effective through January 1, 2023.
+On March 20, 2008, we entered into a three-year employment agreement with Mr. Spiro Rombotis, effective January 1, 2008, which agreement was most recently extended as of January 1, 2023, such extension to be effective through June 1, 2023.

-Mr. Rombotis' current annual base salary is \$546,470, which may be increased in the future in accordance with the terms of his employment agreement.
-Mr. Rombotis was paid an annual base salary of \$530,553 for the years ending December 31, 2020 and 2021.
-Mr. Rombotis is also eligible for a yearly incentive cash bonus, based on a percentage of his then current base salary, if he meets certain corporate and individual performance criteria set by the Compensation and Organization Development Committee at the beginning of each year of employment, subject to the approval of our Board of Directors.
+Mr. Rombotis' current annual base salary is \$560,131, which may be increased in the future in accordance with the terms of his employment agreement.
+Mr. Rombotis was paid an annual base salary of \$546,470 for the year ending December 31, 2022 and \$530,553 for the year ending December 31, 2021.
+Mr. Rombotis is also eligible for a yearly incentive cash bonus, based on a percentage of his then current base salary, if he meets certain corporate and individual performance criteria set by the Compensation and Organization Development Committee at the beginning of each year of employment.
 The agreement also provides for reimbursement of reasonable and necessary expenses incurred by Mr. Rombotis in connection with his performance of his services.
 Mr. Rombotis is also entitled to certain employment benefits in accordance with the Company's benefit policies in effect from time to time.